 It is rare to find the information on the bottle about the pH of the water and often very cleverly they mention that the pH at the source is 7 which can be misleading.

 Us professionals are familiar with the fact that demineralisation happens when the pH in the mouth drops below 5,5.
 This is a fact.
 And when knowing this, it is difficult to accept that the sparkling water is not harmful.

 If the sparkling water has pH of 4,5 and the person keeps the bottle next to him at work and sips away every now and then (and perhaps even swishes it around in the mouth) then surely it is harmful to the teeth?

 Person is exercising at the gym and has sparkling water as a drink.
 She is dehydrated from the exercising and the saliva flow is poor due to this (= no saliva or very little saliva to neutralise the acids).
 She drinks sparkling water and swishes it around the mouth to ease the sense of dryness in the mouth.
 It must do a damage if this happens in weekly basis.

-Please note that this same scenario with any other fizzy or fruity drink is even worse situation.
+Please note that this same scenario with any other fizzy or otherwise acidic drink is even worse situation.
 Still water (tap) would be the best option.

 For those who are not familiar with this diet, it is a diet where the juices are extracted from the fruits and vegetables.
 It is not blending where you put everything in the blender and blend it away to a smoothie.
 Juicing is drinking fruits and vegetables as a juice.